domarm-comat/pglive/README.md

 # Summary #

 - With Pglive You've got easy Thread-safe implementation of fast Live plots.
-- You can use all `kwargs` specified in PyqtGraph
+- You can use all `kwargs` specified in pyqtgraph
 - **Focus on Data Collection, not Data Plotting**